Extile1/image_blocker/README.md

 2. Go to `chrome://extensions/` in your Chrome browser
 3. Enable developer mode
 4. Click the `Load unpacked` button, and select the folder containing this repository
-5. Go to discord, and click on the extension icon to enable.
-Extension will work if it says `On`
+5. Go to discord, and click on the extension icon to cycle through toggles.
+Note: You will need to reload the page for a new toggle to take effect on previously loaded content.

+# Toggles
+1. Off - Nothing filtered.
+2. Hide - Replace images with a black box.
+3. Url - Replace images with their URLs.
+4. Blur - Blur images, click to view unblurred image.

 # Known Bugs